Two Fat Ladies

-Two Fat Ladies was a British cooking programme starring Jennifer Paterson and Clarissa Dickson Wright.
+Two Fat Ladies is a British cooking programme starring Jennifer Paterson and Clarissa Dickson Wright.
 It originally ran for four series – twenty-four episodes – from 9 October 1996 to 28 September 1999, being produced by Optomen Television for the BBC.
 Since then, the show has been repeated frequently on the Food Network and Cooking Channel in the US and on the Australian Broadcasting Corporation.
 In the UK, the show has been transmitted many times on the satellite channel Good Food.